 Despite any negativity or lack of response to a social media post, only you can understand the real significance and the story behind a particular photo you took.

-Nobody could nor should stop you from putting it onto every spare piece of wall in your home.
+Nobody neither could nor should stop you from putting it onto every spare piece of wall in your home.

 Age old truth – exhibiting photos of yourself is a way of self-approval and expressing yourself.